codemizuki/dnd/README.md

 # TwitchPlaysDnD
-Inspired by DougDoug's 'Twitch Plays D&amp;D'
+Inspired by DougDoug's 'Twitch Plays D&amp;D' and stumpster project, but modifiedy to fit Loretta's stream better

 # Setup for player-led game